maxpoi/COMP90024-CCC-notes/README.md

     1. Computing and Communication Technologies (r)evolution
         - from centralised to decentralised
     2. distributed system history
-        - Once upon a time we had standards
+        - Once upon a time we had strong & fixed standards (focus only on how to move bits & bytes from this computer to another computer like tcp/ip protocols)
         - Then we had more standards
         - mid-90s: focused on computer-computer interaction
-        - internet: peer-to-peer
+        - internet: peer-to-peer (file sharing, like ftp) which causes the web to grow rapidly
             - challenge: sharing data between different organizations
-            - soln: grid computing
+            - soln: grid computing (move from "computer to computer" to "organisation to organisation"
-            - Grid: only need access to it no matter it is data or super computer the process to move things
+            - Grid: resources/data is just somewhere, and if you want to use just use it (somehow); Like the electricity is always there (but you don't know where), you can plugin power and start up your computer whenever you want.
                 - problem: people have different ways to do it
     - Distributed System
         - <u>**Transparency**</u> and **<u>heterogeneity</u>** in computer-computer interactions
         - Finding resources -> Binding resources -> run time type checking -> invoking resources
         - Dealing with heterogeneous of system
         - Challenges
-            - Complexity of implementations
+            - Complexity of implementations (lots different solns to the same problem; lock-in with vendors)
             - Vendor specific solutions
             - Scalability problem
             - Sharing data between different organizations